Aid19801/the-panda-riot-v2/README.md

 Mapbox

-Firebases
+Firebase

-Features:
+# Features:

-# Home (news and gigs)
+Home (news and gigs)

-# Gigs (the data map)
+Gigs (the data map)

-# Discussions
+Discussions

-# Blogs
+Blogs

-# Vote for your favourite Acts
+Vote for your favourite Acts

-# Watch your friends' 5-spots on the Act Profiles sections.
+Watch your friends' 5-spots on the Act Profiles sections.